-The Best Strategy When Someone Is Charged With A Violent Felony In Los Angeles County
+Best Strategy If Charged with a Violent Felony In Los Angeles

-What Are The Punishments For Violent Felonies In Los Angeles County?
+Punishments For Violent Felonies In Los Angeles County

 Strategies In Order To Mitigate Violent Felonies